blockchainfellow/fabric-dev-servers-multipeer/README.md

 ### Edit config.json

 ```
-Edit config.json with the correct tlscerts path.
+Edit/remove config.json with the correct tlscerts path.
 You do not need them functionally but they are there because there have been reported issues when not including the tls certs.

 $ nano config.json